samolego/pare-opencloud/pcsv_file_format.md

 - `description`: What was purchased/paid for (string)
 - `total_amount`: Total amount in currency (decimal, can be negative for income)
 - `who_paid_id`: Reference to users table - who made the payment (integer)
-- `datetime`: When the transaction occurred (format: DD/MM/YYYY HH:MM)
+- `timestamp`: Unix timestamp when the transaction occurred (integer, milliseconds since epoch)
 - `repeat`: Recurring frequency (None, Daily, Weekly, Monthly, Yearly)
 - `payment_mode_id`: Reference to payment_mode table (integer, can be null)
 - `category_id`: Reference to category table (integer, can be null)